abhiv0040/airline-delay-prediction/README.md

 ## 📬 Contact

-Let’s connect on or email for feedback, collaboration, or discussion.
+Feel free to connect or reach out via LinkedIn for feedback or collaboration opportunities.

 ---